Goldsworthy Gurney: Sir Charles Dance's steam omnibus services

+Bankruptcy and parliamentary inquiry

 In 1831, Goldsworthy gave evidence to a House of Commons select committee, on the use of Steam carriages, and related tolls.

 A charge of £2 was levied on each steam carriage journey, whilst the toll for a horsedrawn carriage was 2 shillings (one-twentieth of the amount).
 This may be contrasted with a contemporary exchequer loan to the railway developers of £100,000.
 Maceroni continues:

 In addition to this flagrant outrage against justice and utility, the worthy squires and magistrates of the Cheltenham district, suddenly, without any necessity, covered a long tract of the road with a layer of loose gravel, a foot deep, which, adding to the above-mentioned difficulties and impediments, put an entire stop to the undertaking.

 At the same time, press coverage of an accident befalling a Glasgow steam drag adversely affected the reputation of the vehicles.
 Gurney was bankrupted with debts of £232,000.

 Sufficient was the concern about Gurney's bankruptcy, and sufficient were his contacts, that a further select committee was convened from 1831 to 1835, on Mr.Goldsworthy Gurney's Case.
 Its final report stated:

 Mr Goldsworthy Gurney was the first person to successfully operate steam carriages on common roads, and he took out patents for his invention in 1825 and 1826–27.
 In 1830 Mr Gurney entered into contracts with various individuals for the commercial exploitation of his invention, carrying passengers at a lower fare than horse carriages.
 In 1831 more than 50 private bills were passed by Parliament imposing prohibitive tolls on steam carriages (two pounds or more, while horse carriages might pay six shillings or less), and the contractors suspended their operations, pending a petition to Parliament.
 A select Committee was appointed, and concluded that steam carriages were safe, quick, cheap, and less damaging to roads than horse carriages, that they would be a benefit to the public and the prohibitive tolls should be removed.
 A bill to this effect was passed by the Commons but rejected by the Lords.